pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 `
 ```

-- Either payloads or message should be provided.
+- Either payloads or message required.

 #### Publish a message with payload, compression, metadata, and block